Poikilos/metatools/readme.md

 Get everything possible* about a node just by clicking it with metatools:stick!

-This goes far beyond Lymkwi's metatools.
+## Differences in Poikilos' fork:

-## Differences in Poikilos' fork
+This is a hard fork oriented around getting information without typing any commands.
 - All known* metadata is shown on click!
 There is no need for various commands to traverse the tree, though the original chat command code is intact.
 - Click a node and get its inventory.
 - Click an entity and list the entire LuaEntitySOA tree!